Codesai/website/_i18n/es/_posts/2022-11-23-caring-work-and-concerns.md

 <figcaption><strong>Example of a caring task originated by the discussion of a concern.</strong></figcaption>
 </figure>

-## Why did we decide to use a dedicated concerns meeting instead of retrospectives?
+## Why did we decide to discuss concerns in a dedicated meeting instead of using the retrospective?

 Retrospectives are also a meeting that provides a space to reflect and learn, in order to improve the efficiency of a team.
 Why not use them, then?